ji-zai/personal-site/content/essays/truth.md

 When we come across a truth that disagrees with our model of the system, we methodically work through how to update our model to more accurately represent reality.
 This often involves a combination questioning our confidence in previous truths, questioning how we interpreted the results of previous explorations, and even questioning the boundary we set for the system: perhaps the system is larger, more encompassing, than we had originally thought.

-This became our chosen method to better understand the world we live in.

 And by definition, following this process is the absolute best we can do to understand any system, because doing anything otherwise would be introducing unnecessary randomness into the process.

+This is the "optimal truth seeking strategy".

-And best here means understanding it the most quickly we can possibly hope to understand it.
+"Optimal" here means understanding it the most quickly we can possibly hope to understand it.
+The only way the optimal differs from less optimal strategies is in the time it takes to understand a system.

+But, a person following a completely random strategy, who lives forever, would eventually still explore the entire space of the system.
+What's the point of speeding it up?

+<WithAnnotation
+    line="For humans, the only undebatable scarcity is time." markdown="All other things can be debated.
+Whether physical material is scarce, whether energy is scarce, etc. since we haven't found any limitations in the universe for those things - though we might not yet have the means to extract it."
+/>

+Hence for us, it's valuable to reduce the time it takes to understand a system, so that we can take advantage of it more quickly to get what we want out of it.

 To be clear, we're still following the optimal path if we choose a random area to explore IF our current model of the system has dark areas that we believe to be all equally potentially valuable to explore.